-The meningococcal serogroups that most often cause meningococcal disease Meningococcal Diseases Meningococci (Neisseria meningitidis) are gram-negative cocci that cause meningitis and meningococcemia.
-Symptoms, usually severe, include headache, nausea, vomiting, photophobia, lethargy... read more in the US are serogroups B, C, and Y. Serogroups A and W cause disease outside the US.
+The meningococcal serogroups that most often cause meningococcal disease Meningococcal Diseases Meningococci (Neisseria meningitidis) are gram-negative diplococci that cause meningitis and meningococcemia.
+Symptoms, usually severe, include headache, nausea, vomiting, photophobia... read more in the United States are serogroups B, C, and Y. Serogroups A and W cause disease outside the United States.
 Current vaccines are directed against some but not all of these serogroups.

 (See also Overview of Immunization Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more .)